f <- function() {

 environment(count)$n

 #> [1] 2The counter has been called twice, so n is 2.
-You can watch it change in real time:
+Watch it change:

 count()